 Faculty

-The second reason is driven by the strategic planning initiatives on the campus and recommendations on the national level authored and endorsed by the Association for Higher Education and Disability (AHEAD).
-The new AHEAD Program Standards and Performance Indicators will be used as part of the benchmarking process in the creation of an accessible environment at GU.
-The Standards are indicative of a paradigm shift in the expectations of enforcement agencies and the disability community now that we are 30 years post the enactment of the Rehabilitation Act of 1973, Section 504 and 15 years post the Americans with Disabilities Act of 1990.
+Strategic planning initiatives on the campus and recommendations on the national level authored and endorsed by the Association for Higher Education and Disability (AHEAD), indicate a paradigm shift in the expectations of enforcement agencies and the disability community; as we are 30 years post the enactment of the Rehabilitation Act of 1973, Section 504 and 15 years post the Americans with Disabilities Act of 1990.
 The emphasis has changed from one of reactive accommodations and retrofits to one of systematic design and inclusion in all areas of the campus from the physical environment to program and course development to student life.
-A sample set of the recommendations included in the AHEAD Program Standards and Performance Indicators is listed below:

 • Work collaboratively with academic affairs on policy regarding course substitutions and foster an institutional commitment to promoting student abilities rather than a student's disabilities.